nsrathjen/herokusample/readme.txt

 	The file should contain exactly the following (except with "myproject.wsgi" replaced appropriately, see example for help)
 	web: gunicorn myproject.wsgi --log-file -

-2a.
-Create a runtime.txt file in django root:
+3. Create a runtime.txt file in django root:
 	Again, the location and name of the file matters a great deal. python-3.4.3

+4. install gunicorn with pip
+	Simply run "pip install gunicorn" in your command line.
+If "pip" isn't found, be sure Python and its scripts folder are on your Path.

+5. install dj_database_url with pip

-2b.
-Create a requirements.txt file in django root:
+6. Create a requirements.txt file in django root:
 	The following would be the bare minimum contents, but depending on your project you may need to add more Django==1.8.8
 	dj-database-url==0.4.0
 	gunicorn==19.4.5
 	psycopg2==2.6.1

-3. install gunicorn with pip
-	Simply run "pip install gunicorn" in your command line.
-If "pip" isn't found, be sure Python and its scripts folder are on your Path.

-4. install dj_database_url with pip

-5. update settings.py:
+7. update settings.py:

 if os.environ.get('DATABASE_URL'):
 	import dj_database_url